myrtopar/pivot/README.md

 ## Adding Your Own Targets
 To test your own vulnerable binaries:
 1. Copy them into `/mnt/binaries/` in the Docker container.
 All binaries in this directory are automatically added to the `PATH`.
-2. Ensure they are compiled for 32-bit and with NX and stack canary disabled.
+2. Ensure they are compiled for 32-bit and with NX and stack canary disabled. <br />
 `gcc -fno-stack-protector -z execstack -m32 -o target_bin target_source.c`
 3. Generate a crashing input that reliably triggers a buffer overflow in your binary.
 We recommend using the pwn.cyclic module from Pwntools to craft such inputs.